-The year 2020 brought along a drastic change in various aspects of our lives, e.g. our lifestyle, mode of work, economy, and last but not least – a complete trip around the edge for students who inevitably had to step into the world of online and Edtech learning.
+The year 2020 brought along a drastic change in various aspects of our lives, e.g., our lifestyle, mode of work, economy, and finally – a complete trip around the edge for students who inevitably had to step into the world of online and Edtech learning.
 On account of temporary-until-specified termination of off-line classes and thanks to pandemic guidelines, children and education providers had no other choice but to continue learning through e-classes, mobile applications, and creative online techniques.
 The global education technology market is expected to be driven by an influx of 500 million students in the next 5 years – this produces an increased demand for enhanced models of education, quality remote teaching, and accessible-to-all learning.
 To get a sense of the size, scope, and growth of the Edtech market, let’s look into what the Edtech industry is all about.

 So, what is EdTech and why is it such a big opportunity?

 EdTech is a practice of combining education and technology within one framework and facilitating learning with the collaboration of IT tools and educational practices.
 Across the learning life cycle of students, technology is inevitably infused and will continue to be so for humans for many decades.
 The idea is to find a way to go beyond the four walls of a classroom and jump into the world of remote teaching and innovative learning with the help of technology.
 E-learning development is a multi-billion industry that looks to simplify education across the globe and bring an excellent classroom experience to all computer screens.